1. What is Report and Support?

 Where criminal investigation or judicial proceedings are ongoing or likely to commence in relation to a report, Queen Mary will not normally begin internal formal investigations/may elect to suspend any ongoing investigation until the criminal investigation has concluded.
 This may not be required in all cases and at all times Queen Mary should liaise with the relevant authorities to determine whether internal investigations can continue.
 Queen Mary reserves the right to take any necessary precautionary action to protect members of the Queen Mary community.
 Disciplinary cases based on facts and matters which are different to those being dealt with under the criminal process can still be undertaken by Queen Mary.

-For information about how criminal convictions, cautions or acquittals relate to Queen Mary disciplinary processes, please see the Code of Student Discipline (for students) or Discipline Policy and Procedure (for employees).
+For information about how criminal convictions, cautions or acquittals relate to Queen Mary disciplinary processes, please see the Student Discipline Policy (for students) or Discipline Policy and Procedure (for employees).

 In some circumstances, it may be appropriate to inform external authorities of the outcome of any disciplinary investigation, such as a professional body.